 The Radionovelas digital collection features three full length soap operas and select episodes from five other radio programs available now for the first time since they were last broadcasted during the late 1960s.
 Among the selections are episodes of Se soltó el loco con Pototo starring Leopoldo Fernández famous for his portrayal of "Tres Patines" in the well-known radio program, El tremendo corte.
 In addition to the audio selections, the collection includes examples of API's marketing materials, brochures, and program synopses, like the example above.
 The digital collection will continue to grow as more titles and episodes are digitized.

-To learn more about these two incredible photograph collections and other Carnival related materials, contact us to view them in the Latin American Library Reading Room or search our database using the Quick Link above.
+To consult these and other materials from the physical collection and to find other resources about Cuban and Cuban American writers and artists, contact us to view and listen to them in the Latin American Library's Reading Room or search our database using the Quick Link above.

 Christine Hernández, Curator of Special Collections